Fire crews at scrub fire in Windermere, property in danger

-A helicopter with a monsoon bucket has just landed at the scene of a large scrub fire in Tauranga this afternoon.
+Two helicopters with monsoon buckets are now at the scene of a large scrub fire in Tauranga, battling to put it out.

+The second helicopter and monsoon bucket arrived at around 5.50pm, a Fire and Emergency NZ spokeswoman said.

+She said while the fire is now under control, she was unable to say when it would be completely out.

-Residents are hosing down their properties as the fire creeps close to their homes in Windermere Drive.
+Residents are hosing down their properties as the fire creeps closer to their homes in Windermere Drive.

 Close to 40 firefighters are at the scene after being alerted to the fire at 1.40pm.
 By about 3pm, a helicopter with a monsoon bucket arrived.
 The fire has grown to 1sq km in size.